RadoslawDryzner/LeRepoDuGuerrier/project/README.md

 If the lyrics are not found in either of them, we then use a webscrapper to retrieve them from the genius.com website.

+Then we add a new column in which we store the language of the lyrics, which is extracted using langdetect.

 After finding the lyrics from these three sources, we end up with about the half of the tracks with genres. (~30'000)